10 mins read

 Now it is time to get introduced to Smriti meditation!

-Smriti meditation
+Smriti Meditation

 Smriti meditation is a modified version of the ayurvedic psychotherapy technique.
 One of the many reasons an ailment can grip you is the inability to control your senses.
 This aspect is given prime importance in ayurveda.
 Every disease has a psychosomatic component, ie, the state of your mind affects your body.